Commander Keen similar games & best alternatives

 - Limited character customization and expression

-A very typical example of its motivational profile.
-Motivations that often define this kind of title include Expression, Fellowship, Cooperation, Competition.
-Here, the score leans higher than usual among comparable games on Exploration, Value, Continuation.
+Commander Keen: A very typical example of its motivational profile.
+Motivations that often define this kind of title include Expression, Fellowship, Cooperation, Status.
+Here, the score leans higher than usual among comparable games on Exploration, Fantasy.
+It leans lower than usual among comparable games on Sensation.

 -